chaen/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/gLogger/gLogger/Basics/index.rst

 ~~~~~~~~~~~~~~~~

 *gLogger* is based on the Python *logging* library which is completely
 thread-safe.
-Thus, it is also thread-safe.
+Nevertheless, we can not guarantee that *gLogger* is thread-safe too.

 Advanced part
 ------------------------------------